Brown-University-Library/django-shibboleth-remoteuser/README.md

 django-shibboleth-remoteuser
 ============================

-Middleware for using Shibboleth with Django

- * Requires Django 1.3 for RemoteAuthMiddleware.
+Middleware for using Shibboleth with Django.
+Requires Django 1.3 or above for RemoteAuthMiddleware.

-Configuration
+Installation Configuration
 ------
  * python setup.py install